Feel Better During Advanced Breast Cancer Treatment

 Pain or Tingling in Hands and Feet

-Tell your doctor as soon as you feel symptoms.
-He or she may change the dose of your cancer medicine.
-Your doctor may suggest adding another drug to help with pain or tingling.
+Tip: Tell your doctor as soon as you feel symptoms.
+She or he may change the dose of your cancer medicine or add another drug to help.

 Peeling, Redness on Hands and Feet

-Some drugs used against breast cancer can cause "hand-foot syndrome."
-This is a sunburn-like redness, tenderness, and sometimes peeling on the palms of the hand and soles of the feet.
+Some drugs used against breast cancer cause "hand-foot syndrome."
+This involves a sunburn-like redness, tenderness, and, sometimes, peeling on the palms of the hand and soles of the feet.

-Borges recommends using thick emollient creams several times a day.
+Tip: Use thick emollient creams several times a day, Borges suggests.
 At night, wear socks or gloves to bed.
 A B6 vitamin supplement may also help.

-If this doesn't work, your doctor may want to change your dosage or extend your "time off" cycle with the drug.
+If these things don't work, your doctor may want to change your dosage or extend your "time off" cycle with the drug.

 Swollen, Heavy Arms or Hands

-If you’ve had lymph nodes removed from your armpit or chest during breast surgery, you are at increased risk for lymphedema, a buildup of fluid in the fatty tissues just under the skin in that area.
+If you’ve had lymph nodes removed from your armpit or chest during breast surgery, you are more likely to get lymphedema, a buildup of fluid in the fatty tissues just under the skin in those areas.